 Evidence-informed decision-making (EIDM) is when people who need to make choices use the best available evidence to motivate their decisions.
-Evidence can refer to scientific research but equally so to citizens’ voices, census data or expert opinion, among other.
+Evidence can refer to scientific research but equally so to citizens’ voices, census data or expert opinion, among other sources.
 EIDM aims to make use of the best available evidence for the decision at hand.
-That is, it aims for evidence that is fit-for-purpose and suitable for the context and scale of the decision to be taken.
+That is, it aims for evidence that is fit-for-purpose, suitable for the context, and scalable for the decision to be taken.
 Anybody can engage in using evidence.
 In the context of development, EIDM is most often associated with decision-makers in the public sector (e.g. civil servants and parliamentarians), and civil society (e.g. NGOs) who design and implement programmes aimed at reducing poverty and inequality.

 In short, evidence-use can transform lives and communities.
 African governments spend a large share of their public funds on policies and programmes aimed to support socio-economic development.
 In addition, donors and the international community provide funding for anti-poverty programmes.
 It is paramount that these scarce funds achieve their maximum impact and are not wasted on policies and programmes that fail in their developmental objectives.
 Using evidence on what works, how and why, and for whom, allows decision-makers to separate effective development programmes from ineffective ones and to implement the most relevant programmes in the given context.
 Implementing social programmes without exploring the evidence-base for their likely effects, at worst risks doing harm to the very people and communities intended to benefit, and at best risks wasting resources on programmes without any effects.
 Being transparent about how and why such programmes were chosen based on evidence, also enhances the public trust in decision-making processes and fosters public sector accountability.